mexplatform/mex/README.md

 # MEX

-MEX is a benchmark framework for fast AI Experimentation.
+MEX is a benchmark framework for AI experiments.

 ### Goal
 The main goal of MEX is to enable fast offline experimentation for a broad range of AI tasks.